Introduction and list of postbacks

 Please provide a meaningful error message in the element <errorMessage> right after the <code> element.

-Others?Depends on the postback type, see corresponding documentation.
+Others?Depends on the postback type, see the corresponding documentation.